davidmreed/davidmreed.github.io/_drafts/ready/parent-child-soql-task-event.md

         update actsToUpdate.values();
     }

 This example of the pattern assumes we're starting from the `Task` and making some decision based on information in the parent.
-In other situations, we might query first for a set of Tasks in which we're interested (perhaps applying a filter on `WhatId` or `WhoId`), follow a similar pattern to source parent information, and then update the parent records - or a different object entirely.
+In other situations, we might query first for a set of Tasks in which we're interested (perhaps applying a filter on `WhatId` or `WhoId`, or `What.Type` or `Who.Type`), follow a similar pattern to source parent information, and then update the parent records - or a different object entirely.
 The skeleton of the solution, however, will remain the same.